DFrye333/DogMatcher/README.md

 OK, I suppose there is a bit more.
 To install:

-1. Get yourself an org.
+1. Get yourself a Salesforce.com (SFDC) org.
 1. Push Dog Matcher into the org.
 1. Assign the player's SF user the "Dog Matcher" permission set.
 1. Thank me later!